JrSauceBottle/Physics-Engine/README.md

 # Physics-Engine
 A Physics Engine that I made in my second year at AIE.
-It is very basic since I didn't have enought ime to make a full fledge game
+It is very basic since I didn't have enought time to make a full fledge game

 # Info
 Author: Callum McDermott